Every Friday we’re inviting our experts and guests to share a letter to something they love linked to the post.

 So those of us who love files want to shout and tell the world about you.
 We do this via the online catalogue where you and your fellows are described, blogs where we write about your unique contents and sometimes we even photograph you and show you off to the world (if you follow the link at the bottom of this record you can see the whole of the Post Office Investigation Branch’s main investigation file into the Great Train Robbery which makes for a fascinating read and part of which features in our Crime and the Post exhibition).

-So although The Postal Museum is closed I’m still thinking about you and I’m really looking forward to when you and your many fans out there can be reunited in the Discovery Room.
+So although The Postal Museum is closed I’m still thinking about you and I’m really looking forward to when you and your many fans out there can be reunited in the Archive.

 Gav McGuffie